 INTRODUCTION

-THE SCIENCE BEHIND EXERCISE AND IMMUNITY
+THE SCIENCE BEHIND ACTIVITY AND IMMUNITY

 Regular physical activity has a direct impact on the immune system.
-Moderate exercise increases the circulation of white blood cells and other immune components, allowing them to detect and fight infections more effectively.
+Moderate activity increases the circulation of white blood cells and other immune components, allowing them to detect and fight infections more effectively.
 Additionally, regular physical activity promotes the production of anti-inflammatory substances, helping the body maintain a balanced immune response.
 These benefits highlight the powerful connection between regular activity and a healthy immune system.

 IMPROVED BLOOD CIRCULATION AND IMMUNE EFFICIENCY

-One of the key ways exercise supports immunity is by improving blood circulation.
+One of the key ways regular activity supports immunity is by improving blood circulation.
 Better blood circulation ensures that immune cells can travel quickly to areas of the body where they are needed.
 Activities like brisk walking, cycling or swimming enhance cardiovascular health, which directly impacts how well your immune system functions.
 Staying active keeps your immune system sharp and ready to act.

-THE ROLE OF EXERCISE IN REDUCING INFLAMMATION
+THE ROLE OF ACTIVITY IN REDUCING INFLAMMATION

 Chronic inflammation weakens the immune system and increases the risk of illnesses.
 Regular physical activity reduces inflammation by lowering levels of stress hormones and promoting the release of anti-inflammatory compounds.
-Moderate exercise, in particular, helps the body maintain a healthy balance between inflammation and immune response, reducing the likelihood of developing chronic conditions.
+Moderate activity, in particular, helps the body maintain a healthy balance between inflammation and immune response, reducing the likelihood of developing chronic conditions.

-THE IMMUNE-BOOSTING EFFECTS OF MODERATE EXERCISE
+THE IMMUNE-BOOSTING EFFECTS OF MODERATE ACTIVITY

-EXERCISE AND STRESS REDUCTION
+ACTIVITY AND STRESS REDUCTION

-CONSISTENCY OVER INTENSITY: BUILDING HEALTHY HABITS
+CONSISTENCY OVER INTENSITY – BUILDING HEALTHY HABITS

 When it comes to physical activity, consistency is more important than intensity.
 Incorporating 30 minutes of moderate activity into your daily routine can have a substantial impact on your immune health.
-Small, manageable habits like taking the stairs, going for a lunchtime walk or stretching before bed can make a big difference over time.
+Small and manageable habits like taking the stairs, going for a lunchtime walk or stretching before bed can make a big difference over time.
 The key is to stay active regularly.

-PHYSICAL ACTIVITY AND MENTAL WELLBEING
+IMMUNE SYSTEM AND MENTAL WELLBEING

 TIPS FOR STAYING ACTIVE DAILY